 To permanently move a corporation or LLC to a new state, you must close the business in the original state and then register a new corporation or LLC in the new state.
 Specific requirements vary from state-to-state, but the typical steps of how to do it include:

 - Agree to close the business and move the business.
-As a corporation or LLC, all board members must agree to the closure and move, and the agreement should be recorded in the meeting minutes.
+As a C corporation or limited liability company (LLC), all board members must agree to the closure and move, and the agreement should be recorded in the meeting minutes.

 - Because you are dissolving the existing corporation or LLC you must also pay off debts belonging to the business and also distribute any remaining assets to the members/owners.
 LLC’s choosing to file taxes as a partnership (pass-through) will not have to pay and business taxes on the assets, but members will have to pay income tax on the distributed assets.